 I actually just wrapped up a virtual book tour for the collaboration June 2020.
 I am hosting my first online event called, Fill your Empty Arms with H.O.P.E.
 It will go LIVE July 11.
 More information can be found on my social media starting June 29,2020.

-If you have a story to tell, tell it!
+Leave us with some final words of encouragement to your readers and aspiring authors If you have a story to tell, tell it!
 Someone is waiting on you.
 If you are in the midst of getting your story out there, don’t stop!
 Challenges and hiccups can very easily pop up but NEVER be discouraged.
 Keep your mind on the end goal and it will come into fruition.

 Give us a little bit of your background, and what inspired you to write your story